axone-protocol/docs/docs/technical-documentation/governance/governance-extent.md

 ## Zone Rules

-Zone rules encompass the acting entities and the digital resources that interact within a designated Zone.
+Zone rules encompass the acting entities and the digital resources that interact within a designated zone.
 These rules can be tailored to address specific use cases, industry sectors, partnership circles, or geographical regions, facilitating context-specific governance arrangements.
-By customizing the rules to match the unique characteristics and requirements of each Zone, effective and targeted governance be established, ensuring proper management and compliance within the designated Zone.
+By customizing the rules to match the unique characteristics and requirements of each zone, effective and targeted governance be established, ensuring proper management and compliance within the designated zone.

 OKP4 recognizes the following distinct types of rules.